-- 99. For funding purposes, study programmes must only include qualifications approved for teaching to 16 to 19 year olds on the ESFA list of qualifications approved for funding 14 to 19, or any alternative list which may be published by DfE in the future The qualifications must also be listed as valid for 16 to 19 funding in the Learning Aim Reference System (LARS).
+- 99. For funding purposes, study programmes must only include qualifications approved for teaching to 16 to 19 year olds on the ESFA list of qualifications approved for funding 14 to 19, or any alternative list which may be published by the Department for Education (DfE) in the future.
+The qualifications must also be listed as valid for 16 to 19 funding in the Find a learning aim which will replace the Learning Aim Reference System (LARS).
 However only those applied and technical qualifications that have been approved by DfE will be reported in performance tables. - 100.
 For students capable of studying and achieving either A levels or a substantial vocational qualification, the qualification should usually be at a level above the student's prior achievement.
 For students on programmes for which a core aim needs to be recorded, this substantial qualification must be recorded as the core aim.
-You can find more information on core aims in the funding rates and formula guidance. - 101.
-For students who are not yet ready to study and achieve substantial qualifications, their study programme may consist of substantial work experience and employability skills plus English and maths qualifications that meet the condition of funding requirements if they have still to achieve these qualifications.
+You can find more information on core aims in the Funding rates and formula guidance. - 101.
+For students who are not yet ready to study and achieve substantial qualifications, their study programme may consist of substantial work experience and employability skills plus English and maths qualifications that meet the condition of funding requirements if they have still to achieve these qualifications. - 102.
+When students are allowed time away from the institution's premises to revise and prepare for exams this must also meet the criteria of being planned, being explicit in the student's timetable, and supervised and/or organised by a member of staff.
+Study leave should be time-limited and the weekly number of hours must not exceed the student's planned weekly hours for the overall study programme.
+Study leave must be supervised or organised by the institution, for example by requiring the completion of structured revision or practice papers that are marked by a member of staff and where the student is given feedback.
+These hours can be counted for both years 12 and year 13.